-Located in this wonderful area, we started operations in 1990, using local resources to our buildings.
+Located in this wonderful area , we started operations in 1990, using local resources in our buildings.
 The wood obtained from fallen trees have provided the basic material.
 Fresh mountain water helped to generate electricity through hydroelectric turbines.
-Because this energy depends mainly on the amount of water available, low consumption is a priority and seek to maximize savings systems.
+Because this energy depends mainly on the amount of water available, low consumption is a priority to maximize savings systems.
 However, we must support diesel generators, which were installed as far as possible away from guest facilities.

 The site also provides geothermal energy for heating and hot water energy.
 Imagine how it feels to your skin and hair after daily showers with natural water from our hot springs.